colinangusmackay/recipes/baked/shortbread.md

 # Granny's Shortbread

-This is my granny's shortbreak recipe.
+This is my granny's shortbread recipe.
 It was always a favourite of mine as a child and I would often rush to her shortbread tin any time we visited.

 ## Before you start